rdfostrich/article-jws2018-ostrich/content/related-work.md

 SemVersion is based on Concurrent Versions System (CVS) concepts to maintain different versions of ontologies, such as diff, branching and merging.
 Their approach consists of a separation of language-specific features with ontology versioning from general features together with RDF versioning.
-The authors omit implementation details on triple storage and retrieval.
+Unfortunately, the implementation details on triple storage and retrieval are unknown.

 #### Change-based approaches
 Based on the Theory of Patches from [Darcs software management system](darcs), [Cassidy et. al.](cite:cites vcrdf) propose to store changes to graphs as a series of patches, which makes it a CB approach.
-In the paper, they describe operations on versioned graphs such as reverse, revert and merge.
+They describe operations on versioned graphs such as reverse, revert and merge.
-They provide an implementation of their approach using the Redland python library and MySQL by representing each patch as named graphs and serializing them in [TriG](cito:citesAsAuthority TriG).
+An implementation of their approach is provided using the Redland python library and MySQL by representing each patch as named graphs and serializing them in [TriG](cito:citesAsAuthority TriG).
 Furthermore, a preliminary evaluation shows that their implementation is significantly slower than a native RDF store.
 They suggest a native implementation of the approach to avoid some of the overhead.